 HOW DO CREDIT CARD LIMITS WORK?

-Depending on your credit score, your credit card will have a limit of a certain amount of money that you're able to borrow at any time during a billing period.
+Depending on your credit score, your credit card will have a limit of a certain amount of money you're able to borrow at any time during a billing period.
 Usually, the higher your credit score and income, the higher your credit card limit will be.

-Now, just because you have a certain amount of money that you can borrow doesn't mean that you SHOULD.
+Now, just because you have a certain amount of money you can borrow doesn't mean that you SHOULD.
 It actually is really bad for your credit score if you're borrowing too much!
 You never want to spend over 30% of your credit limit per month.
 This is called the “credit utilization ratio.”

 CREDIT CARD BALANCE

-Your available credit balance is the amount of money that you can put on your card before you reach your credit limit.
+Your available credit balance is the amount of money you can put on your card before you reach your credit limit.
 If your limit is $10,000 and you've only charged $200, then your available credit balance is $9,800.
 But remember, you don't want to be spending over 30% of your credit limit!

 HOW DO CREDIT CARD MINIMUM PAYMENTS WORK?

-I really can't express how important it is for you to pay the full balance on your credit card!
+We really can't express how important it is for you to pay the full balance on your credit card!
 However, sometimes life happens and you're just not able to pay the full amount owed.
 As long as you pay the minimum payment on your bill (or more), you'll still be able to continue using your card.

 The minimum payment is usually a fixed rate or a very small percentage of your balance.
 Regardless, it's usually a very small amount.
 That can sound very appealing when you don't have the money to make the full payment.
 But you're charged interest as soon as you aren't able to pay the full amount.
 That's when you're officially in credit card debt.